endurantgames/cosmiclegends/src/pregens/brigantia.md

 [**Give Me Strength!**
-Use Core / Nova Power Words in Power Stunt / Combo, count 6s as 2 successes, lose 1 Health / Might after roll per extra success]{.pregen-ability-class}
+Use Core / Nova Power Words in Power Stunt / Combo, count six as 2 successes, lose 1 Health or Might per extra success]{.pregen-ability-class}
 [**Wisdom of Athena**
 Add 2 to the dice pool to advance the Outwit or Allay goals.]{.pregen-ability-v1}